MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 ## Exercise 2 – Add new relationship

-In this exercise, you will create a new relationship between the resource and project tables to create a lookup for the lead resource on the project.
+In this exercise, you will create a new relationship between the Resource and Project tables to create a lookup for the Lead Resource on the Project.

 ### Task 2.1 – Create new Project Lead relationship

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.

-1. Make sure you are in the **Practice** environment.
+1. Make sure you are in your **Practice** environment.

 1. Select **Solutions**.